uk000/goto/README.md

 It's an HTTP client and server built into a single application.

 As a server, it can act as an HTTP proxy that lets you intercept HTTP requests and get some insights (e.g. based on headers) before forwarding it to its destination.
 But it can also respond to requests as a server all by itself, while still capturing interesting stats and counters that can be used to correlate information against the client.
+The server can also extract values from the incoming request's headers/query/URI/body and produce semi-dynamic response based on pre-configured templates.

 As a client, it allows sending requests to various destinations and tracking responses by headers and response status code.